Winston Churchill: "Iron Curtain" speech

 Churchill continued to lead the Conservative Party and served as Leader of the Opposition.
 In 1946, he was in America from early January to late March.
 It was on this trip he gave his "Iron Curtain" speech about the USSR and its creation of the Eastern Bloc.
 His view was that, though the Soviet Union did not want war with the western Allies, its entrenched position in Eastern Europe had made it impossible for the three great powers to provide the world with a "triangular leadership".
-Churchill's desire was closer collaboration between Britain and America.
 Within the same speech, he called for "a special relationship between the British Commonwealth and Empire and the United States", but emphasised the need for co-operation within the framework of the United Nations Charter.

 Churchill was an early proponent of pan-Europeanism, having called for a "United States of Europe" in a 1930 article.
-He supported the creations of the Council of Europe in 1949 and the European Coal and Steel Community in 1951, but his support was always with the firm proviso that Britain must not actually join any federal grouping.
+He supported the creations of the Council of Europe in 1949 and the European Coal and Steel Community in 1951, but his support was initially with the firm proviso that Britain must not join any federal grouping.
+But as the first steps to European unity were taken, and as the new realities of Britain's shrunken role in the world sank in, Churchill advocated the creation of a united Europe that would include Britain.
+He lent his considerable personal prestige to the Congress of Europe in 1948 in The Hague, where he called for the 16 democratic European countries, "including Great Britain, linked with her Empire and Commonwealth", to start building Europe, aiming at "the union of Europe as a whole".
+In 1961, when Harold Macmillan applied to join the European Economic Community (EEC), Churchill wrote to his Conservative Association in support.

 Labour won the 1950 general election, but with a much-reduced majority.
 A fresh election was called the following year and the Conservatives won a majority.